krovs/oscp-writeups/docs/PWK Challenges/secura.md

 We can see that this host is the domain controller called dc01.secura.yzx.

-We can evil-winrm using charlotte credentials but is not working due to the lab
+We can use evil-winrm with Charlotte's credentials, but it is not working due to the lab's instability.

 !!! bug
-    I couldn't finishg this lab even following the walkthroughs, the lab is super unstable.
+    I couldn't finish this lab even after following the walkthroughs.
+The lab is super unstable.